 - pregnancy, childbirth and breastfeeding – because of changes in hormone levels, especially the hormone prolactin

 - infections – such as thrush or urinary tract infections

 - problems reaching orgasm – the woman cannot reach orgasm or reach it within the time wanted by her and her partner.

 Some of the medical conditions that can cause a man’s sex drive to lessen include:

-- male menopause – as a man ages, his testosterone levels slowly fall, which some researchers think is linked to a lessened libido
+- hormone changes – as a man ages, his testosterone levels slowly fall, which some researchers think is linked to a lessened libido

 - impotence – not being able to achieve or maintain an erection needed for sex